IgorSFranca/IgorSFranca/README.md

 - 👋 Hi, I’m Igor França
-- 👀 I’m interested in network, learn and share knowledge.
-- 🌱 I’m currently learning C and python, but I'm already see something about Html and CSS.
-(But, backend is my thing).
+- I already have Bachelor degree of Accounting Sciences, MBA Auditing and Accounting Controlling and solid management experience,
+- but now I'm studying computer engineering at Universidade Federal da Grande Dourados (UFGD), and my goal is work with AI.
 - 📫 How to contact me: send a email to igor.de.souza.franca@gmail.com or contact me by Instagram.
-- I already have Bachelor degree of Accounting Sciences, MBA Auditing and Accounting Controlling and solid management experience.

 <!---
 IgorSFranca/IgorSFranca is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.